Loyola Marymount University: Founding of Loyola

+Rapid growth prompted the Jesuits to seek a new campus on Venice Boulevard in 1917.
+Graduate instruction began in 1920 with the foundation of a separate law school, the only program into which women were admitted.
+The law school was the second in Los Angeles after USC to admit Jewish students.
+In 1928, the undergraduate division of Loyola relocated to the present Westchester campus in 1930, becoming Loyola University of Los Angeles.
+Loyola Law School did not move with the rest of the university, but in 1964 was reestablished at a Frank Gehry-designed campus in downtown Los Angeles.

-World War II had a significant impact on Loyola University.
-As enrollment began to drop, Father Edward Whelan, president at the time, brokered a deal with the US Army to form an officer training program for both Army and Navy officers.
-The contract allowed the university to remain open during the war and enrollment hit all-time highs as a result of returning veterans taking advantage of the G.I.
+As enrollment dropped during World War II, university president Edward Whelan brokered a deal with the US Army to form an officer training program for both Army and Navy officers.
+The contract allowed the university to remain open during the war.
+Enrollment hit all-time highs as returning veterans took advantage of the G.I.
 Bill in the mid-to-late 1940s.
-Additionally, Father Whelan recognized the grave injustice of the Japanese internment camps during World War II.
-At Loyola, he hired and housed many Japanese Americans returning to Los Angeles after their release from the camps.
+During World War II, President Whelan was openly critical of the treatment of Japanese Americans and the establishment of Japanese internment camps.

-In 1949, Father Charles Cassassa was named president and began one of the most consequential presidencies in the university's history.
-His work included the formation of a graduate division on the Westchester campus in June 1950, graduate work having formed an integral part of the Teacher Education Program during the preceding two years, expanding campus infrastructure.
-He then established the Institute of Human Relations to promote improved racial relations in business and in government.
-Future Mayor of Los Angeles Tom Bradley attended the first year-long program held by the Institute of Human Relations and remained lifelong friends with Father Cassassa.

-Father Cassassa also continued Father Whelan's legacy of combating racial injustice.
-In 1950, he forced the school's football team to forfeit an away game against Texas Western since the school's rules prevented African-American players, such as Loyola's Bill English, to play on their field.
-During the Cassassa era, the law school moved to its current campus, designed by Frank Gehry, in 1964.
-Loyola University also continued as an all-male school until its merger with Marymount College in 1973.
-There were, however, several notable exceptions.
+In 1949, Charles Cassassa, S.J. was named president.
+His work included the formation of a graduate division on the Westchester campus in June 1950 and the establishment of the Teacher Education Program during the preceding two years.
+Cassassa also expanded campus infrastructure and established the Institute of Human Relations to promote improved racial relations in business and government.
+In 1950, he ordered the school's football team to forfeit an away game against Texas Western since the school's rules prevented African-American players, including Loyola team member Bill English, to play on their field.
+With several notable exceptions, Loyola University continued as an all-male school until its merger with Marymount College in 1973.

-The first exception occurred during the summer months, when the Loyola faculty offered classes for religious women (Catholic nuns) seeking undergraduate degrees.
-Many sisters from across Los Angeles and Orange County acquired their undergraduate degrees from Loyola.
-Additionally, women were admitted to several of Loyola's graduate programs prior to the affiliation and merger with Marymount College.
-Furthermore, there were several female students admitted to Marymount College who later matriculated into Loyola University during the two schools' five-year affiliation prior to 1973, primarily into Engineering and Business majors which Marymount did not offer.

-Beginnings of Marymount in L.A.
+At the time of the Watts riots in 1965, Loyola and Marymount were predominantly white institutions.
+In response to the riots and the evolving local civil rights movement, Black students organized a Black students' union in 1968.
+In response, Loyola president Fr.
+Casassa issued policies on 'unlawful student protests'.
+Despite Fr.
+Casassa's lack of cooperation, the Black Student Union of Loyola pledged that it would "work through established channels, to dialogue, and to present our case in an intelligent, cohesive, and non-violent fashion."
+When the campus newspaper The Loyolan surveyed students, most were generally supportive of introducing inclusive courses such as Black history.